ibm-cloud-docs/openshift/service-settings.md

 ## Feature gates
 {: #feature-gates}

-Review the feature gates that are applied to all master and worker node components by default in {{site.data.keyword.openshiftlong_notm}} clusters.
+Review the feature gates that are applied to all master and worker node components by default in [product_name_notm]} clusters.
 These feature gates differ from the ones that are set up in community distributions.
-In clusters that run version 4.10 or earlier, the {{site.data.keyword.cloud_notm}} provider version enables {{site.data.keyword.redhat_openshift_notm}} APIs and features that are at beta.
-In version 4.11 and later, most new beta features are disabled by default. {{site.data.keyword.redhat_openshift_notm}} alpha features, which are subject to change, are disabled in all versions.
+Most new beta features are disabled by default. {{site.data.keyword.redhat_openshift_notm}} alpha features, (also known as developer or technology preview features) which are subject to change, are disabled.
+In clusters that run version 4.14 or later, the `oc get featuregate cluster -o yaml` command can be used to view the cluster feature gate specification and status.
 {: shortdesc}